ilya40umov/kstatus/README.md

 - [x] Implement endpoints from OpenAPI spec
 - [x] Set up database migrations using FlyWay
 - [x] Implement repository layer using jasync
+- [ ] Add error handling to the API
 - [ ] Implement an mvp for scheduler
 - [ ] Implement an mvp for worker
 - [x] At least one test using kotest